moon0326/Kohana-Route-Extended/readme.md

 });
 ```

-If one of the filters return **false**, the request stops immediately and 404 not found page will be displayed.
+If one of the filters returns **false**, the request stops immediately and 404 not found response object will be throwed.

 #####Prefixing a group of routes